 |---|---|

-| Ahrefs | Question filter, low KD filter |
+| Ahrefs Keywords Explorer | Question filter, low KD filter, “Also rank for” report |

-| Semrush | Question keywords, Keyword Magic |
+| Semrush Keyword Magic Tool | Question keywords, phrase match, related keywords |

-| AnswerThePublic | Question visualizations |
+| AnswerThePublic | Question visualizations, preposition maps, comparison queries |

-Search Console Data
+Google Search Console Data

-Your existing queries often reveal long-tail opportunities.
+Your existing queries often reveal long-tail opportunities hiding in plain sight.

-Find in Search Console:
+Find in Google Search Console:

 - Performance > Search results